SRG: Score-based Relaxation-guided Generation for Mixed Integer Linear Programming: Details for our 2D Toy Experiment

+The interchange of differentiation and integration is justified by the Leibniz rule: the integrand is differentiable in $x_t$ with $w \le 1$ providing an integrable dominating bound.
+Equation~\eqref{eq:appA5} is precisely~\eqref{eq:score_exact}, completing the proof of Proposition~\ref{prop:reverse_sde}. $\square$

-\section{Details for our 2D Toy experiment.}
+\section{Details for our 2D Toy Experiment}

-In this toy experiment, we use 1000 2D $[0,1]^2$ LP instances for training, with the training/sampling for both 50 step.We use the convolution generative network for learning the guided score.
-The test instance's mathematical formulation is in Eq \ref{eq:toy}:
+In this toy experiment, we use 1000 2D $[0,1]^2$ LP instances for training, with both training and sampling set to 50 steps.
+We use a convolutional generative network for learning the guided score.
+The mathematical formulation of the test instance is given in Eq.~\ref{eq:toy}:

-Notably, we use 4-layer ResNet as the denoising network with 2-D condition generation for simplified training.
-The generation results are obtained with $\gamma_o=0.1$, $\gamma_c=0.3$, and sampling steps $=50$.
-For 2-D optimization is correspondingly small, the generative network employs the full score relaxation function, implemented based on 4-layer ResNet, with simplified condition embedding.
-The mathematical formulation for our LP instance construction is in Figure \ref{fig:obj}.
+Notably, we use a 4-layer ResNet as the denoising network with 2D conditional generation for simplified training.
+The generation results are obtained with $\gamma_o=0.1$, $\gamma_c=0.3$, and 50 sampling steps.
+Since the 2-D optimization problem is correspondingly small, the generative network employs the full score relaxation function, implemented with a 4-layer ResNet and simplified condition embedding.
+The mathematical formulation for our LP instance construction is in Figure~\ref{fig:obj}.